zdh2292390/KDD_-anonymous_62/README.md

-# KDD_-anonymous_62
+# Anonymous
-The anonymous repository for KDD submission 62.
+The anonymous repository for KDD submission.
 Code will be released soon.